SIXTEEN

 "Had to get the right angle.
 Not easy in this weather.”

 "Better late than later."
-Louie picked up his 9mm off the driveway and patted down Driscoll's jacket to find Isaac Conti's wallet.
+Louie picked up his 9mm and patted down Driscoll's jacket to find Isaac Conti's wallet.
 While none of the Vegas papers had mentioned the old man's murder, this wallet confirmed his elimination.
+It wasn’t there.
+The cop had fucked up somehow.

 ”Where you want him?"
 Jimmo nudged Driscoll with his foot.

 "Sure thing."
 Jimmo hoisted the fallen man over his shoulder without the slightest sign of exertion.
-Louie unlocked the door and Jimmo lumbered inside the darkened house.
+Louie unlocked the door and his bodyguard lumbered inside the darkened house.

 No comments: